larroy/ec2_launch_scripts/README.md

 nvidia-docker run -ti nvidia/cuda:9.1-cudnn7-devel nvidia-smi
 ```

+Now you are ready to install your deep learning framework of choice.

 # How it works?

 The `launch.py` script is just a bunch of boto3 calls which configure the security groups, ssh key